josev2046/AI-Insights-Blueprint/README.md

 ## Abstract
-This document outlines my architectural design and conceptual framework for a rapid **Semantic Video Search Prototype**.
+This document outlines my architectural design and conceptual framework for a rapid **semantic video search prototype**.
 The system is engineered to transcend the inherent limitations of metadata-dependent archives by leveraging **neural video understanding**, facilitating natural language discovery within large-scale visual repositories.

 ## Demo